medilocus/graphic_videos/CONTRIBUTING.md

 # Contributing Guidelines

-Please fork and create a pull request if you would like to contribute.
+If you would like to directly contribute, please fork and make a pull request.

+You can also contribute by submitting bug reports or feature requests.